junwatu/ai-voice-note/blog/README.md

 }
 ```

-The `<AudioRecorder>` is an out-of-the-box component that takes `onRecordingComplete` method as a prop and calls it when you save the recording.
+The `<AudioRecorder>` is an out-of-the-box component that takes the `onRecordingComplete` method as a prop and calls it when you save the recording.
 This React component will record audio using Web APIs.
 On recording complete, the audio blob will be processed and then uploaded to Node.js `/upload` server endpoint.

 ## Create Node.js Server

-Node.js server will save the recordings as `.webm` files in persistent storage and then will sent the audio file to OpenAI for speech to text recognition.
+Node.js server will save the recordings as `.webm` files in persistent storage and then will send the audio file to OpenAI for speech-to-text recognition.

 The Node.js server sets up an Express server route that handles **POST** requests at the `/upload` endpoint.
 It uses `multer` middleware to process a single file upload from the request.